polterguy/polterguy.github.io/tutorials/database-crud/index.md

 the user belongs to, as long as the user is authenticated with a valid JWT token.
 Below is an example.

+**Notice** - The name of a node and its value is separated by a `:`.
+And a node's children are indented below the node with 3 spaces, similar to how Python creates _"scopes"_.
+Hyperlambda is literally just a graph object, or a tree structure, with names, values and a list of children.
+See the documentation for magic.node for more details.

 ```
 auth.ticket.verify
 ```